nk-gears/pacustconn-tools/specifications.md

 # Power Automate Custom Connector - Build Tool

+## How this tools works

+- The tool will be published as a npm package
+- The user will be simply installs the pacustconn package from NPM as a global cli
+- The CLI exposes few commands to automate the process of creating connectors, adding actions to a connector
+- Connectors are organized under multiple folders.
+So, we can manage single or multiple connectors in a project

-All Definitions will be Placed in the pacc.yml file
+All configurations will be placed in the pacc.json
-- pacc.json

 We will have the following actions for the CLI

 - pacc init
 - pacc create
+- pacc build
+- pacc validate
 - pacc pull
 - pacc push
-- pacc validate

 ## pacc init
 - Creates a New Custom Connector with the Basic Setup Locally